 The Justice Ministry seeks to inform the HPCUMC congregation and community about topics of justice; exploring underlying causes and sources of injustice and encouraging actions that seek fairness and equity for all.

-Just Thoughts for October
+Just Thoughts for December

 Why a Justice Ministry?